-In his autobiography, the major part of which was written in 1950, (Boring, 1952: 237-256), 18 Piaget mentioned Bergson (Bergson, 1938), according to whom any philosopher (author, to be precise, of a 'philosophical system') is generally dominated by a single personal idea that can be grasped in the form of a mediating image that is completely unattainable but underpins the whole innovative aspect of his work, expressed through the intellectual tools of his time.
-The idea that Piaget tried to approach from several directions and that he considered to be innovative but nevertheless the central idea of what would constitute a philosophical system rather than a scientific work was centred on the relations between whole and parts, involving the notions of equilibrium and organization (or of structure), and a process that fixes - as we shall see - the development of human faculties and human progress in the laws of life.
-Piaget notes that in all domains of life (organic, mental, social) there are 'totalities' that are qualitatively distinct from their parts that impose organization upon them.
-This can be expressed as basic reality necessarily depending on a whole that informs it, but, as Piaget writes, the relations between whole and part vary from one structure to another.
+In his autobiography, the major part of which was written in 1950, (Boring, 1952: 237-256)xxiii Piaget mentioned Bergson (Bergson, 1938) according to whom any philosopher (author, to be precise, of a "philosophical system") is generally dominated by a single personal idea that can be grasped in the form of a mediating image that is completely unattainable but underpinning the whole innovative aspect of his work, expressed through the intellectual tools of his time.
+The idea that Piaget tried to approach from several directions and that he considered to be innovative but nevertheless the central idea of what would constitute a philosophical system rather than a scientific work, was centred on the relations between whole and parts, involving the notions of equilibrium and organisation (or of structure), and a process that fixes - as we shall see - the development of human faculties and human progress in the laws of life.
+Piaget notes that in all domains of life

+(organic, mental, social) there are "totalities" that are qualitatively distinct from their parts that impose organisation upon them.
+This can be expressed as basic reality necessarily depending on a whole that informs it but, as Piaget writes, the relations between whole and part vary from one structure to another.
 More generally, two types of equilibrium underpin the Piagetian model, one imperfect and unstable, the other ideal.
-In the first, or the whole, or the parts, are dominant; in the second, whole and parts are in harmony and reciprocally preserve themselves.
-Piaget relates that his initial research led him to conceive that in terms of the social aspect of thought, the ideal equilibrium (reciprocal preservation of the whole and its parts) was related to cooperation between individuals who become autonomous owing to this very cooperation; while two general forms of imperfect equilibrium are characterized either by the modification of the parts by the whole - the impact of social constraints, or the authority of elders - or by the modification of the whole by the parts - under the impact of the unconscious forms of individual ego-centrism 'analogous to the mental attitude of young children who know neither how to collaborate nor how to coordinate their points of view' (Piaget, 1952: 13).
+The first may contain the whole or the dominant parts; in the second whole and parts are in harmony and reciprocally preserve themselves.
+Piaget relates that this initial research led him to conceive that in terms of the social aspect of thought, the ideal equilibrium (reciprocal preservation of the whole and its parts) was related to cooperation between individuals who become autonomous due to this very cooperation; while two general forms of imperfect equilibrium are characterised either by the modification of the parts by the whole, the impact of social constraints, or the authority of elders, or by either through the modification of the whole by the parts, under the impact of the unconscious forms of individual ego-centrism "analogous to the mental attitude of young children who know neither how to collaborate nor how to coordinate their points of view."
 Piaget maintains that this same schema applies to all areas of life.
-'My sole idea, expressed in various forms', he wrote in 1950, 'was that intellectual operations proceed in terms of structured wholes.
-These structures determine the type of equilibrium which all evolution tends to follow; at once organic, psychological and social, with their roots descending as far biological morphogenesis itself' (Piaget, 1952: 22).
+"My sole idea, expressed in various forms" he wrote in 1950 "was that intellectual operations proceed in terms of structured wholes.
+These structures determine the type of equilibrium which all evolution tends to follow; at once organic, psychological and social, with their roots descending as far biological morphogenesis itself."

-With the aim of putting his biological training at the service of the analysis of how intelligence came into being, Piaget extrapolated the evolutionist idea of adaptation as an attempt at achieving equilibrium between the organism and its environment to knowledge as a 'problem of the relations between the acting and thinking subject and the objects of his experience' (Piaget, 1952: 10).
-By separating the general forms of thought from all specific 'content' and by reducing the conditions of logical thought to the development of logico-mathematic structures, through the spontaneous activity of the individual, the psychologist was able to maintain that the explicit mediation proposed by formal education was secondary and without any active role in intellectual development.
-But to understand the key to Piaget's interpretative system, it is necessary to outline the driving force behind it.
+With the aim of putting his biological training at the service of the analysis of how intelligence came into being, Piaget extrapolated the evolutionist idea of adaptation as an attempt at achieving equilibrium between the organism and its environment to knowledge as a "problem of the relations between the acting and thinking subject and the objects of his experience".
+By separating the general forms of thought from all specific "content" and by reducing the conditions of logical thought to the development of logico-mathematic structures, through the spontaneous activity of the individual, the psychologist was able to maintain that the explicit mediation proposed by formal education was secondary and without any active role in intellectual development.
+But to understand the key to his interpretative system, it is necessary to outline the driving force behind it.